nataliausoltseva/RecipeMe/README.md

 The list of recipes can be viewed in 2 different modes: `all` and `categorized`.
 The `categorized` view offers users to see recipes based on types: `lunch`, `dinner`, `breakfast`, `dessert`, `snack`.

 ## Roadmap:
-- Implement and update the design of the application.
 - ~~Add functionality of increasing or decreasing the portion which results in the updated list of ingredients.~~
 - Make a companion watch app.
 - Look into Gemini integration so that when asking to look for a recipe, it looks through this app first.
-- Ability to have "Cooking mode" so that the phone screen does not turn off.
-    1. Look into this feature on the watch as well.
 <details>
     <summary><strong>Completed items</strong></summary>